See blockbuster exhibitions alongside an impressive permanent collection at the National Gallery of Victoria

 Pick a dateto

 To put it lightly, this is huge.
-In June 2018, Melbourne will become the (temporary) home of masterpieces by Salvador Dalí, Henri Matisse, Pablo Picasso, Jackson Pollock, Vincent van Gogh, Mark Rothko... the list goes on.
-They'll be on loan from New...Galleries Friday June 8 2018 - Sunday October 7 2018
+Melbourne is the (temporary) home of masterpieces by Salvador Dalí, Henri Matisse, Pablo Picasso, Jackson Pollock, Marcel Duchamp, Andy Warhol, Vincent van Gogh, Frida Kahlo, Mark Rothko... the list goes on.
+They're...Galleries Until Sunday October 7 2018